BECAE-test/CNR-CIMAF/Gorgona/readme.txt

 #### Step 4: Run "GOrGONAzero_due"

-3.1 Run the "GORGONAzero_due" code by executing:
+4.1 Run the "GORGONAzero_due" code by executing:
 	./GORGONAzero_due

 4.2 A window will appear asking you to select a pair of metals from a dropdown menu.
 The available pairs are listed in the "databse_ff" folder.
+(For this example you can choose AuCu)

 4.3 In the same window, you will also need to specify the following parameters: